Case Study 04 · Dell IntelliAssist 2.0 · Dell Technologies

 • 5 prototype rounds with the pilot cohort before launch

-• What I'd do differently: invest in observability earlier, the late surveys made iteration slower than it needed to be
+• What I'd do differently: invest in observability before the first pilot, not after the second

 Impact on process